Peer & Practice Assessment

 - Support RDs in identifying professional growth opportunities.

-New Proportional Sampling for 2024
+Proportional Sampling Approved in 2024

-Selection Criteria (Risk Factors)
+Selection Criteria (Practice Indicators)

 PPA selection indicators are grounded in regulatory research and College data and include: